nma76/nrpe-rebootrequired/README.md

 **TODO**
 - Implement a cleaner way to handle messages
 - Show for how long reboot benn waiting
-- Better install instructions and examples of nrpe configuration
 - Parameterize timespan before status is set to CRITICAL